 A little secret about fresh puree: it is much milder and sweeter than the canned varieties and so even pumpkin averse people can take a liking to it…the flavor is soft and delicate and not at all over powering.
 I will be darned if I can figure out why the canned tastes so vastly different!
 Not all squashes are worth baking up however, please read my post on how to bake your own pumpkin or winter squash to learn all about selecting a delicious one!

 Here is a cookie perfect for wholesome snack.
 Add any goodies of your choice: we prefer chocolate and cranberries!
 If you like a spicier cookies, add some pumpkin pie spice in!
 Sweet, moist and perfect.

 - I use a cookie scoop for consistency and to keep my cookies from getting mammothly huge…I guess I tend towards giant cookies by nature.
-However, I know my one cookie is really 3 or four appropriate sized cookies, so this helps and the batch goes further!
+However, I know my one cookie is really 3 or four appropriate sized cookies, so the cookie scoop helps with consistency AND the batch goes further!

 - Also, I love using my baking mats.
 I just received these two new ones, only $16 for two!
 They rock, and nothing sticks to them!

-Want more pumpkin recipes?
-Here are a few you can check out (all are gluten free and vegan):
+Want more gluten free fall recipes?
+Here are a few you can check out:

 Soft Pumpkin Cookies - Gluten Free & Vegan

 - 1/2 cup palm shortening, coconut oil, or vegan butter, or any mix of these